c2platform/ansible-collection-forgerock/roles/am/README.md

 ## Requirements

 ForgeRock uses zip files mostly - not tarballs, so to use this role `unzip` is required on target nodes.

-## Role description

-1. Download and unpack Amster tool
-2. Run the Amster tool, calling the associated DS server (which solely has the 'config' instance, used for configuration and users)

-Note that due to the content of the (Groovy) .amster scripts, functional errors can appear during execution.
-Just like in the old Chef system these aren't trapped or analysed, it's up to the operators to watch these.
-In a user story for future extension trapping of functional errors is considered.
-Also for this reason debug statements (to give the outcome of all Amster commands on the screen and hence also in the AWX logfile) are kept in the Ansible code.

-# Filesystem before and after situation
-Before: no opt/amster and anything below it.
-No /opt/tomcat/am.

-After situation for Amster:
-/opt/amster/amster-[version] has the tool.
-/opt/tomcat/am/openamcfg is created after a succesful run of Amster And amster tool makes a lot of changes in how AM works; probably most of them are stored in the associated DS server.

 ## Role Variables